OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

     ![Insert Add-ins in the Excel app](../images/excel-insert-add-in.png)

-## Sideload an add-in on Excel or Word on iPad using MacOS Catalina
+## Sideload an add-in on Excel or Word on iPad using macOS Catalina

+> [!IMPORTANT]
-**With the introduction of MacOS Catalina, Apple discontinued iTunes on Mac and integrated functionality required to side-load apps into Finder.**
+> With the introduction of macOS Catalina, [Apple discontinued iTunes on Mac](https://support.apple.com/HT210200) and integrated functionality required to sideload apps into **Finder**.

 1. Use a sync cable to connect your iPad to your computer.
 If you're connecting the iPad to your computer for the first time, you'll be prompted with **Trust This Computer?**.
 Choose **Trust** to continue.
+You may also be asked if this is a new iPad or if you're restoring one.

 2. In Finder, under **Locations**, choose the **iPad** icon below the menu bar.

-3. On the top of the Finder window, click on **Files**, and then choose **Excel** or **Word** in the **Add-ins** column.
+3. On the top of the Finder window, click on **Files**, and then locate **Excel** or **Word**.

-4. From a different Finder window drag and drop the manifest.xml file of the add-in you want to side load onto the **Excel** or **Word** icon.
+4. From a different Finder window, drag and drop the manifest.xml file of the add-in you want to side load onto the **Excel** or **Word** file in the first Finder window.

 5. Open the Excel or Word app on your iPad.
 If the Excel or Word app is already running, choose the **Home** button, and then close and restart the app.